 The “B.” is for Brookelyn

-I was raised barefoot along the briar patches and creek beds of Tennessee and the Carolinas, and have learned the value of hard work, storytelling, family cooking, and sun-warmed tomatoes.
+I was raised barefoot along the briar patches and creek beds of Tennessee and the Carolinas, and have learned the value of hard work, storytelling, and sun-warmed tomatoes.

 I love meeting new people and am available for freelance work, collaboration, and studio visits.
 Feel free to poke me for a chat!